louiz/biboumi/INSTALL.rst

 libuuid_
  Generate unique IDs

-sqlite3_ (option, but highly recommended)
+sqlite3_
+or
+libpq_
- Provides a way to store various options in a (sqlite3) database.
+ Provides a way to store various options in a database.
 Each user of the gateway can store their own values (for example their prefered port, or their IRC password).
 Without this dependency, many interesting features are missing.

 libidn_ (optional, but recommended)